Our Instructors

 Selena La Brooy (she/her)

-Selena discovered Contact Improvisation in 2014 and has been fascinated with it ever since.
-She has studied and played with various yoga lineages, developmental movement patterning, BMC, Feldenkrais, breathwork, vipassana, clowning, the Axis Syllabus and circus arts which colour the lens of her inquiry of the form.
-She is an anatomy nerd, certified rolfer and somatic movement integration practionner which inform her approach to teaching.
-Some of her most influential teachers have been Martin Keogh, Kira Kirsch, Frey Faust, Andrew Harwood, Anjelika Doniy, Karl Frost, Alicia Grayson, Nita Little, Ida Rolf and Monica Caspari.
-She is most passionate about ways to make contact improvisation playful and accessible to all bodies by empowering choice, inviting deep listening and inspiring perpetual curiosity into what else is possible.
-She is a core member of the Salt Spring Island Contact Improvisation community, Salt Spring Island Contact Improvisation Festival (www.contactimprovisationsaltspring.com) and the founder of Rhizome Springs (www.rhizomesprings.com), a community project hosting multi-day Contact Improvisation festivals and intensives on the unceded terrtories of the Hul’Q’Umi’Num and Sencoten speaking people where she is grateful to work, live, teach and play.
+She is an anatomy nerd, certified rolfer and somatic movement integration practitioner which inform her approach to teaching contact improvisation.
+Some of her most influential teachers have been Martin Keogh, Kira Kirsch, Frey Faust, Andrew Harwood, Anjelika Doniy, Karl Frost, Alicia Grayson, Nita Little, Ida Rolf, Hubert Godard and Monica Caspari.
+She is most passionate about ways to make contact improvisation accessible to all bodies by empowering choice, inviting deep listening and inspiring perpetual curiosity into what else is possible.
+She is currently inspired by the weightless possibilities of aquatic movement, the merging of energetic with physical awareness of Qigong and the movement patterns of Capoeira.

 Manuel Rochette (he/him)